spanner/radiant-reader-extension/README.md

 ## Layouts

 We use the `layouts` extension to wrap the appearance of your public site around the views produced by the reader extension.
-You can configure this with the dropdown list on the reader configuration page.
+You can select a layout with the dropdown list on the reader configuration page.

 The laying-out is achieved by defining lots of fake page parts in the reader views.
 All your layout has to do is include those page parts with the usual `<r:content />` calls.